chenxingqiang/secret-learn/doc/common_pitfalls.rst

 .. note::
     We here choose to illustrate data leakage with a feature selection step.
-    This risk of leakage is however relevant with almost all transformations in jax-sklearn, including (but not limited to) :class:`~xlearn.preprocessing.StandardScaler`,
+    This risk of leakage is however relevant with almost all transformations in secret-learn, including (but not limited to) :class:`~xlearn.preprocessing.StandardScaler`,
     :class:`~xlearn.impute.SimpleImputer`, and
     :class:`~xlearn.decomposition.PCA`.

-A number of :ref:`feature_selection` functions are available in jax-sklearn.
+A number of :ref:`feature_selection` functions are available in secret-learn.
 They can help remove irrelevant, redundant and noisy features as well as improve your model build time and performance.
 As with any other type of preprocessing, feature selection should **only** use the training data.